Predicting co-segregation in alloys with solute-solute interactions: GB segregation thermodynamics

 Within this framework, the pairwise segregation energy for an A-X binary system, $\Delta E_{i(j)}^{A(X-X)}$, is defined as \cite{zhangGrainBoundarySegregation2024}:

 where $\Delta H_{ij}^{A(X-X)}$ denotes the segregation energy of two solute atoms occupying site $i$ and $j$, which is given by:

-Here, $H$ is used in $\Delta H_{ij}^{A(X-X)}$ purposely to avoid possible confusion and highlight its difference from the pairwise segregation energy $\Delta E_{i(j)}^{A(X-X)}$; the former represents the segregation energy of two solute atoms while the latter represents only one. $E_{ij}^{A(X-X)}$ represents the total energy of the system with solute atoms at GB site $i$ and its neighboring site $j$, and $E_{0}$ is the total energy without any solute atoms of the pristine system.
+Here, $H$ is used in $\Delta H_{ij}^{A(X-X)}$ purposely to avoid possible confusion and highlight its difference from the pairwise segregation energy $\Delta E_{i(j)}^{A(X-X)}$; the former represents the segregation energy of two solute atoms while the latter represents only one. $E_{ij}^{A(X-X)}$ represents the system energy with solute atoms at GB site $i$ and its neighboring site $j$, and $E_{0}$ is the system energy without any solute atoms of the pristine system.
 The reference energy $\Delta E_{ref}^{A(X)}$ is defined as:

 where $E_{bulk}^{A(X)}$ is the system energy with a solute atom X located at a bulk reference site, which is far away from the GB network \cite{wagihGrainBoundarySegregation2020}.
 In Eq. \ref{eq1}, the SS segregation energy, $E_j^{A(X)}$,which defines the segregation energy of an isolated solute atom occupying a site $j$, is given by: